 A basic rake with features that fit most users' needs.
 It's sturdy with a wooden handle, 19-inch steel tine head, lightweight build, and reasonable price.

 The handle is only 48 inches in length, which may be too short for taller individuals.
-No warranty.

 Its rugged fiberglass handle and cushioned tip are built to withstand serious tasks.
-The limited lifetime warranty has you covered if issues arise during normal usage.

 The solid build comes with a downside – it's heavy, which makes it awkward for some consumers to use.
 Tines have been reported to bend or break.

 Telescopic handle is highly adjustable.
 Easy to store when collapsed.